 You get maturity and death benefit guarantees.
 These help protect your fund investments.
 You have a choice of three guarantee levels.
-You pay fees for this protection, which are included in the investment management fee, and the fees are different for each level.
+You pay fees for this protection and the fees are different for each level.
 The guarantee levels are:

 - 75/75 guarantee (75 per cent maturity and death benefit guarantees) - 75/100 guarantee (75 per cent maturity guarantee and 100 per cent maximum death benefit guarantee) - 100/100 guarantee (100 per cent maximum maturity guarantee and 100 per cent maximum death benefit guarantee)